commfish/BSAI_crab_assessments/BBRKC/bbrkc_22f/readme22.md

 2) change the 'XX.prj' files to bbrkc.prj for that model run
 3) update 'gmacs.dat' to reflect the model run files

+## general model run -----
+See instructions under SMBKC
+Instructions:
+gmacs.dat and gmacs.exe need to be in same folder.
+Navigate to this folder in CMD (I have to used the CMD linked to ADMB because I don't have ADMB installed via admin)
+In the folder type - 'gmacs'
+Model should run if input files are read in correctly.

+'gmacs.dat' in each folder has files used for each model run and other instructions - jitter, retrospective, etc.

 ## Model options ------
 Three models recommended from May 2022: